 School office hours are from 7:30 a.m. to 4:00 p.m.
 Another way you can contact the school is through e-mail.
-The e-mail address is the staff member's last name followed by the staff member's first initial, then @isd110.org.
-Here is an example: Jane Doe's email is: jdoe@isd110.org
+The e-mail address is the staff member's first initial followed by the staff member's last name, then @isd110.org.
+Here is an example: Jane Doe's email is: jdoe@isd110.org Email addresses can also be found on the district website staff directory.

-We look forward to 2018-19 as the year we soar with success.
+We look forward to each new year as we continue to soar with success.
 Thank you for entrusting your child to our program.

+Warm regards,

-Warm regards, Ann Swanson, Bayview Elementary Principal Nancy Wittman, Laketown Elementary Principal Khuzana DeVaan, Southview Elementary Principal
+Ann Swanson, Bayview Elementary Principal Eduardo Navidad, Laketown Elementary Principal Khuzana DeVaan, Southview Elementary Principal